 13. Cleaning yoga mats

-Transfer the solution into a glass spray bottle.
+Transfer the solution to a glass spray bottle.
 A plastic spray bottle can be used, but put only a small amount at a time as the essential oils can degrade the plastic if left too long.

 14. Restoring yellowed clothing